masterminds-kenya/social_network/checklist.md

   - [ ] Currently fix_date used for both create model, and when create_or_update many
   - [ ] Currently create_or_update_many also has to modify inputs from Audience API calls
   - [ ] Should campaign management view extend base instead of view?
-  - [ ] Is current process slow?
-Move some data collection outside of sign up flow?
+  - [ ] Is current onboard process slow?
+Delay some data collection?
   - [ ] Other feedback for expected sign up flow?
   - [ ] Review data options to confirm our desired data collection.
 - [ ] Create Test Users (need a FB page and Instagram business account).
 - [ ] Test influencer flow after completion (Have Noelle go through process again)
 - [ ] Regex for A1 notation starting cell.
-- [ ] Code Refactor: move routes to their own files
+- [x] Code Refactor: move routes to their own files
+- [x] Code Refactor: more modular code structure
-- [ ] Code Refactor: more modular code structure
+- [ ] Revisit Code Refactor: even more modular code structure?
 - [ ] Form Validate: Add method to validate form.
-Ensure other values cannot be injected.
+Safe against form injection?
 - [ ] Error handling on adding user with duplicate email address.
 - [ ] Error handling on adding user with duplicate name.